bgottlob/LILI-Interpreter/docs/source/interpreterdemo.rst

    ['Teach', 'me', 'how', 'to', 'wash', 'my', 'hands']

-The following code searches through each token (from first to last) to see if any of the words match an action in the known actions list built in the section above.
+The above code simply preprocesses a raw text command, which currently only involves tokenizing it.

 .. testcode::

    action_tuple = interp.extract_action(sent, known_actions)
    print action_tuple

+The above code searches through each token (from first to last) to see if any of the words match an action in the known actions list built in the :ref:`previous section <initial-setup>`.

 .. testoutput::